 South Carolina State Flag

 South Carolina law does not specify exact colors, sizes, or placement of the symbols.
 This has led to variations in flag designs from different manufacturers.
-Attempts to standardize the design have faced opposition.
+Attempts to standardize the design have faced opposition, especially in regional contexts covered by States That Border South Carolina.

 What the South Carolina State Flag Means